astroport-fi/astroport-governance/contracts/escrow_fee_distributor/README.md

 # vxASTRO Escrow Fee Distributor

-Distribute ASTRO fees every period to vxASTRO stakers.
+Distribute ASTRO staking rewards every period to vxASTRO stakers.

 ## InstantiateMsg

-Instantiate the fee distributor contract with the ASTRO and vxASTRO token contracts as well as claim related parameters.
+Instantiate the fee distributor contract with the ASTRO and vxASTRO token contract addresses as well as claim related parameters.

 ```json
 {